 I do anticipate that this will be a fun and rewarding challenge early on.
 However, I think once the novelty wears off I will be less inclined to continue.
-However, I have to remember that getting rid of my car did not alternatives are provided, judges the outcome based on personal criteria and standards.
+However, I have to remember that getting rid of my car did not Other Possible Reponses.
+Problem is addressed, alternatives are provided, judges the outcome based on personal criteria and standards.